 How to check which authentication strength was enforced during sign-in

 Use the Sign-ins log to find more information about the sign-in:

 Under the Authentication details tab, the Requirement column shows the name of the authentication strength policy.

 Under the Conditional Access tab, you can see which Conditional Access policy was applied.
 Click the name of the policy, and look for Grant controls to see the authentication strength that was enforced.

-My users can't use their FIDO2 security key to sign in
+Users can't use their FIDO2 security key to sign in